RoboBlocky

 RoboPlay Challenge Competition (click on image for the course to go to that course's page)

-RoboPlay Challenge Competition
+RoboPlay Challenge Competition Curriculum

 RoboPlay is a unique, math-focused, level-playing-field robotics competition for students in grades 1–12.
-Designed around grade-level math skills, the competition fosters teamwork and showcases students’ real-world math problem-solving abilities and creativity under time constraints.
+Designed around grade-level math skills, the competition fosters teamwork and showcases students’ real-world mathematics problem-solving abilities and creativity under time constraints.
 Participants use reconfigurable modular Linkbot robots and accessories to creatively solve math challenges that integrate engineering design and robotics.
 Key features of RoboPlay include:

 • Equitable and inclusive format: All teams use the same robotics equipment, and challenges are revealed on the day of the competition.
 This ensures a level playing field, eliminating advantages tied to funding or prior preparation.